-Sucker rods are used to connect the surface pumping unit to the downhole components of a pumping system in an oil and gas well.
-They are typically steel rods 25 to 30 feet in length, but fiberglass rods and differing lengths are manufactured.
+Sucker rods connect a surface pumping unit to the downhole components of a pumping system in an oil and gas well.
+They are typically steel rods 25 to 30 feet in length, but fiberglass rods of differing lengths are also produced.
 The first string attached to the pumping unit is a polished rod that reciprocates through a stuffing box providing a liquid-tight seal.
 Shorter sections of sucker rods referred to as 'pony rods' are used to assemble the rod string to its required overall length.

 Pumpjacks, or "horsehead pumps," are ubiquitous in oil well operations when a well does not naturally flow on its own.
 Artificial lift can be used to generate flow, either from a well with no flow or to intensify the flow in a low-flow, naturally producing well.
 Most oil wells will require artificial lift at some point in time.
 These pump systems consist of a motor or engine, a crank, a walking beam, a horsehead, and a hanger/rod string that connects with the sucker rods and pump.

 Sucker rods are the mechanical components that transmit power from the horsehead pumping unit on the surface to the rod pump deep down the well bore.
 There are several types of sucker rods and each has its own specialized role.
 These rods can also be constructed of different materials to optimize strength-to-weight ratios for the well depth and oil properties (density, viscosity, etc.) at hand.